bonitasoft/bonita-doc/md/widgets.md

   * Doughnut
   * Polar area

-Provide each set of data for display in a JSON array, containing numeicral values.
+Provide each set of data for display in a JSON array, containing numerical values.
 You can enter a single array directly in the Value property, or bind it to any variable that provides an array.
 For a multiple set chart, bind it to any variable that provides an array of arrays, all sets having have the same length.
 The list of values in the **Labels** property must be have same length as an associated set.